dfkaye/xyz/README.md

 es6 imports is a huge disaster ~ the only people who could possibly favor it are unlikely to make their living working in browser JavaScript on a daily basis.

-turns out the chaining pattern of jQuery is one way to do this ~ see Labjs for the huge mistake that kind of chaining turned out to be.
+turns out the chaining pattern of jQuery is one way to do this ~ see Labjs ~ but that kind of chaining is more suited to BCE (before commonjs era) scripts.

 the JavaScript dependency loading API should be monadic for better readability, scoping, nesting, leak prevention, composability, blah blah.